thekaveman/orchard-dev/Getting-Started.md

 # Develop Orchard from Source

-This is a getting started guide on developing Orchard modules and themes, against the Orchard source repository (1.x branch).
+This is a getting started guide on developing Orchard modules and themes, against the Orchard source repository.

 This guide uses git as the source control system for custom code, however another system would work just as well.

 ## Prerequesites

 This guide uses Git Bash from the [Git for Windows](https://msysgit.github.io/) toolset.
 Familiarity with command line git and the bash shell would help, but will not be necessary.

 To make sure you are setup properly, open the Git Bash command line, and change into your working directory (paths in Git Bash use the `/` separator character).
 For example: